richardcom/tp/docs/UserGuide.md

 * Duplicate book is judged by the ISBN, as ISBN is the unique identification for books of different versions, editions, and variations.
 Thus, we store books seperately as long as they have different ISBN, even if they share the same name.
 * All prefixes excluding `c/` are compulsory when adding a book, if there are missing prefixes, an error message saying `Invalid command format!` would pop up.
-* A space shall always be left before the prefix, otherwise an error message saying `Invalid command format!` would pop up.
+* A space shall always be left before the above attributes prefixes, otherwise an error message saying `Invalid command format!` would pop up.
 Visual View after entering the first example command:

 ![Add View](images/add_command.png)